-The ones in the above results with 0% accuracy imply that no representation of such a PHI exists in the model.
+The ones in above results with 0% accuracy imply that no representation of such a PHI exists in the model.
 All other PHIs are fairly well detected.
 Apart from the textual information regarding patient names, addresses, and other PHIs, the model does a good job in detecting the specific date, age, and numeric data and classifies it as PHI.
 In that case, specific requirements which mandate the removal of specific information could be also eliminated in the process.

 AWS Comprehend Medical

 Amazon Comprehend Medical detects and returns useful information in unstructured clinical text such as physician’s notes, discharge summaries, test results, and case notes.
-Amazon Comprehend Medical uses natural language processing (NLP) models to detect entities, which are textual references to medical information such as medical conditions, medications, or Protected Health Information(PHI).
+Amazon Comprehend Medical uses Natural language processing (NLP) models to detect entities, which are textual references to medical information such as medical conditions, medications, or Protected Health Information(PHI).